Monash-FIT3170/2025W2-Commitment/README.md

 | `DOCKERHUB_TOKEN`    | Dockerhub PAT      |

 The names should match exactly as they are in the `deployment.yml` file.
 If you decide to rename them the file should also reflect those changes.

+### 4. Domain & DNS Setup (Optional)
+This step is optional, however, if you want your deployed app to have a domain it needs to be acquired.
+Additionally a service needs to be used to act as a DNS registrar to resolve the instance IP to the domain name.

+This project used [Cloudflare](https://developers.cloudflare.com/fundamentals/manage-domains/) to manage the DNS and the domain was purchased on [Squarespace](https://domains.squarespace.com/).

+If this step is completed keep note of the domains that were acquired for later.

 ## Instance Configuration